DranoTheCat/rbac-implementation-example/README.md

 - This implementation assumes the Jenkins build agent running terraform itself has admin access.
 See enumerating explicit permissions in future improvements below.
 - This implementation assumes management of the "aws-auth" ConfigMap is done out of scope of this implementation.  *This implementation currently only handles the IAM resources described in the requirements, however this is only sufficient for users to manage EKS clusters they themselves are the owners of.
 Configuration of the "aws-auth" ConfigMap is required in addition to the IAM Role configuration provided here in order to access other EKS clusters in the account, which are valid targets, but that may not have been created by the same user.*
 ### Automation
+- The Jenkins pipeline should be triggered from commits / merges to main branch
+- Everything else is automated as code
 ### Monitoring
+- It is assumed above that logs and metrics from Jenkins are going somewhere else, where a dashboard for this could be created
+- Likewise, alerts could be driven from these metrics with AlertManager directly, or feeding into PagerDuty, Slack, etc.
 ### Logging
+- Per assumptions above, it is assumed all of the relevant logs from Jenkins are already configured to go to a remote site.
+- Secrets should not be logged in this solution
+- Encrypted secrets are logged in this solution, however they should only be able to be decrypted by the intended recipient
 ## Caveats
 - I don't want to create a bunch of tedious GPG keys, so am using the "userone" GPG key for everyone.
 In a real setup (as per description above,) each user has their own GPG key.
 - All of the listed EKS clusters are fake ARNs and not in valid accounts.